kyverno/website/content/en/docs/Writing policies/generate.md

 3. Create the policy as usual.

-4. On an existing namespace where you wish to have the Secret `corp-secret` copied into it, label it with `mycorp-rollout=true`.
+4. On an existing Namespace where you wish to have the Secret `corp-secret` copied into it, label it with `mycorp-rollout=true`.
 This step must be completed after the ClusterPolicy exists.
 If it is labeled before, Kyverno will not see the request.

 ```sh
 $ kubectl label ns prod-bus-app1 mycorp-rollout=true